qbreader/packet-parser/README.md

 Can also be used to parse individual packets.
 Designed to work well with a variety of packet formats - can parse packets "as-is".

+WARNING: Although the program can parse pdf files, results may vary - pdf parsing is notoriously inconsistent.

 ## How to Use

 Make sure you have python3 installed on your computer.